Preparing for a New Baby After Losing a Child to SIDS

 "It's critically important for pediatricians to help parents find new ways to boost their infants' sleep," says Dr. Harvey Karp, Happiest Baby's founder and author of The Happiest Baby on the Block.
 "Raising awareness alone is clearly not solving the problem."

 The Back to Sleep campaign—started in the '90s—implored all parents to only allow babies to sleep on the back.
-It was wildly successful, leading to a dramatic reduction in SIDS, dropping 50% in just 5 years.
+It was wildly successful, leading to a dramatic reduction in SIDS cases, which dropped 50% in just 5 years.
 But over the 20 years since that drop, there has been no further progress.
 Each and every year since 1998, 3500 babies have died in their sleep.
 About 20% die after rolling to or being placed on the stomach and 70% die after being put down in an unsafe sleep location.

 New Life After Loss